Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 Is Split Sizing Available for All Wedding Dresses?

-At J. Major’s, our stylists guide each bride through which designers offer this option so you can make an informed decision before saying “yes” to your dress.
+At J. Major’s, our stylists guide each bride through which designers offer this option.
+This way, you can make an informed decision before saying “yes” to your dress.

 Does Split Sizing Cost More?

 In many cases, yes.
-Designers often charge an additional fee for split sizing because it requires custom pattern adjustments.
-The additional cost varies by brand, but your stylist will always outline these details before ordering so there are no surprises.
+Designers often charge an additional fee for split sizing.
+This is because it requires custom pattern adjustments.
+The additional cost varies by brand, but your stylist will always outline these details before ordering.
+This ensures there are no surprises.

 For many brides, the fee is still less expensive than the cost of altering a gown dramatically to accommodate differing measurements.